-- PeopleSoft will not allow you to enroll until your internship has been approved
+- PeopleSoft will allow you to enroll after your internship application is approved

-- As for any other course, BSU will charge you when you enroll
+- As with any other course, BSU will charge you when you enroll

 - A term paper (see below) is required and you will receive a Pass/Fail grade